Operation Regenbogen (U-boat): Conclusion

 It is questionable, however, to what extent the effect the order had, or even if it was given at all.
 To take Cremer's case in point, Neistle lists U-2519 as being scuttled on 3 May at Kiel, before the surrender negotiations were complete, and at least 24 hours before the Regenbogen order was given.

 Dan van der Vat states the order was given at 1:34 am on 5 May, but countermanded eight minutes later by Dönitz.

 Blair on the other hand describes the order as being given "according to some sources", and queries "whether it was true or not", but believes some "ambiguous orders of some kind" were issued.
-But he also states the scuttle began on 5 May, while Neistle is clear it started 4 days earlier, at beginning of the month.
+But he also states the scuttle began on 5 May, while Neistle is clear it started 4 days earlier, at the beginning of the month.

 Certainly by 1 am on 5 May at least 76 boats had already been wrecked, about half the total.
 On 5 May, and subsequently, another 89 were wrecked/scuttled, all in North German ports.

 Neistle gives the total of U-boats scuttled as 195, of which half were destroyed before, and half after, the Regenbogen order was given.
 Of the boats destroyed, most (184) were non-operational "Home" boats in North German ports.

 11 were Front boats, and these include those fatally damaged in the May massacre and subsequently scuttled by their crews.

-On 8 May 1945, the surviving U-boats were surrendered to the Allied navies, either at sea or at their operational bases in Norway and on the North Sea coast, ending the Kriegsmarine's war at sea.
+On 8 May 1945, the surviving U-boats surrendered to the Allied navies, either at sea or at their operational bases in Norway and on the North Sea coast, ending the Kriegsmarine's war at sea.